...

 Iceland's Brennivín, Iceland’s Brennivín: Libations of the World

-Today, Icelanders typically drink Brennivín chilled, often right out of a freezer.
-Many also enjoy it as a shot, with a beer, or as a cocktail base.
-It usually takes the place of gin in classic cocktails or lighter rum in tropical drinks.
+Today, Icelanders typically drink Brennivín chilled, often directly from the freezer.
+Many also enjoy it as a shot, with a beer, or as a base for cocktails.
+It usually replaces gin in classic cocktails or lighter rum in tropical drinks.

 Joelle’s first introduction to Brennivin was during a meal at the Apothecary Restaurant in Reykjavik.
 She chose a multi-course Icelandic-themed menu that commenced with a shot of Brennivin.
 Not the usual introduction, but when in Iceland…..